At Chapelford Village Primary School we believe the object of an effective school council is to help children and young people to:

 - develop active life skills through participating.

-Two children from every class from Year 2 to Year 6 represent their own class on the School Council.
-The children are elected to the School Council by their peers.
+A child from every class from Year 2 to Year 6 are democratically voted on the School Council by their peers.
 They take whole school issues and ideas from their own class and feed them into the School Council.
 They also share ideas and decisions from School Council with their class.
 Decisions made within School Council can, and do, have a real impact on the rest of the school.
 School council members from Year 6 visit children in Reception and Year 1 to gather their ideas, views and feedback information to them.

 Our school council is supported by Miss Green